 - 9.6 oz.
 Johnsonville Fully Cooked Smoked Turkey Sausage Links or Johnsonville Turkey Fully Cooked Breakfast Sausage, cut into small pieces

 - Preheat oven to 425.

 - Drizzle sweet potato, green bell pepper and onion lightly with olive oil.

 - Place on a greased cookie sheet in a single layer.

 - Add in sausage during the last 5 minutes to heat it.

 - Generously grease a griddle with butter over low heat.

 - Sprinkle cheese over the entire surface of the tortilla and allow to melt slowly.

-- Sprinkle shredded spinach on top of cheese and allow to wilt slightly. (keep the heat low, the tortilla should not be browning or getting crisp.)
+- Sprinkle shredded spinach on top and allow to wilt slightly. (keep the heat low, the tortilla should not be browning or getting crisp.)